Buckinghamshire-Digital-Service/buckinghamshire-council/docs/infrastructure.md

 It was decided that news should still be discoverable through search but should rank much lower than other content, because of their time-limited value.

 To achieve a generally lower ranking of the `NewsPage` type, a query compiler mixin (`bc.search.elasticsearch5`) has been added that allows to apply a negative boost factor to search results with the content type `news.NewsPage`.
-This negative boost factor (which has to be a float between 0 and 1) can be defined throught the environment variable `SEARCH_BOOST_REDUCTION_FACTOR_NEWS_PAGE` but defaults to 0.5.
+This negative boost factor (which has to be a float between 0 and 1) can be defined throught the environment variable `SEARCH_BOOST_FACTOR_NEWS_PAGE` but defaults to 0.5.
 The negative boost factor is used to multiply the relevance score of a given search result, if that search result matches the content type `news.NewsPage`.

 See also: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-boosting-query.html